vedaldi/practical-cnn-reg/doc/instructions.md

 \end{equation}
 This results in a new projection vector $\bp_{L-1}$, which can then be multiplied to the left to obtain $\bp_{L-2}$ and so on.
 The last projection $\bp_l$ is the desired derivative.
 Crucially, each projection $\bp_q$ takes as much memory as the corresponding variable $\bx_q$.

-The most attentive reader might have noticed that, while projections remain small, each factor \eqref{e:factor} does contain one of the large derivatives that we cannot compute explicitly.
+Some might have noticed that, while projections remain small, each factor \eqref{e:factor} does contain one of the large derivatives that we cannot compute explicitly.
 The trick is that CNN toolboxes contain code that can compute the projected derivatives without explicitly computing this large factor.
-In particular, for any building block function $\by=f(\bx;\bw)$, the toolbox will implement:
+In particular, for any building block function $\by=f(\bx;\bw)$, a toolbox such as MatConvNet will implement:

 * A **forward mode** computing the function $\by=f(\bx;\bw)$.
 * A **backward mode** computing the derivatives of the projected function $\langle \bp, f(\bx;\bw) \rangle$ with respect to the input $\bx$ and parameter $\bw$: